prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/07-create-calculation-groups.md

     *These configurations will ensure the **Time Intelligence** calculations happen later.*

-5. Save the changes to the Power BI Desktop model.
+5. To save the changes to Power BI Desktop model, save the current changes in the Tabular Editor - **Ctrl+S**

 6. Switch to Power BI Desktop.